 17.2.
 Bookings for the Tea Garden Market are for a 3m x 3m space with three walls.

 17.3.
 You are responsible for providing all display items and furnishings for your stall.

 17.4.
 You are responsible for the delivery and removal of all furnishings, which must be completed before you leave the site.
 The exhibitor must leave the stand space the exact way they found it.
 Nothing must be left after the event has finished.

 17.5.
 Tables and chairs can only be booked using the application form, subject to availability.
-Big Church Day Out is not able to accommodate tables and chairs requests made after 1st May.
+Big Church Festival is not able to accommodate tables and chairs requests made after 1st May.

 17.6.
 Exhibitors are not permitted to take chairs and tables from other places if they have not been paid for.